 ϟϟ-Division „Das Reich“ and „Leibstandarte ϟϟ“

 The front line divisions of the Waffen-SS that had suffered through the Soviet winter of 1941–1942 were withdrawn to recover (except for the SS-Division Wiking) and to be formed with a full regiment of tanks rather than only a battalion.
 The SS-Division Das Reich was pulled out of the fighting in the spring of 1942 and transferred to France for new formation and conversion into a SS-Panzergrenadier-Division and in November 1942, the division was retitled SS-Panzergrenadier-Division Das Reich.
 Severely understrength and completely exhausted, SS-Division Leibstandarte SS was pulled out of the line in August 1942 and spent the remainder of 1942 refitting as a SS-Panzergrenadier-Division in occupied France.
 They each received nine Tiger tanks, which were formed into the heavy panzer companies.
-Image: The chief medical officer of the Leibstandarte SS, himself wounded in the hand, comforts a more severely wounded comrade.
+Das Reich Division's manpower strength was 17,112 men and the Leibstandarte SS Division's manpower strength was 20,844 men in December 1942.
+Top image: Unidentified SS grenadiers on the Eastern Front 1941-42.
 Commons: Bundesarchiv.
+Bottom image: Screenshot from the Deutsche Wochenschau showing SS Panzer troops on a transport train loaded with tanks and other military vehicles.
+The SS-Obersturmführer to the left wears the Knight's Cross.
+He is one of the 457 men of the Waffen-SS who received the Knight's Cross of the Iron Cross during the war.
+Fair use.